 In 1986, under Principal Mr Jim Casey, Canning College enrolled 90 fee-paying students from Malaysia and Singapore in the Year 12 program.

-From that small beginning, international programs at Canning College have grown to include:
+From that small beginning, international programs at Canning College have grown to cover:

 In 2019, Canning College became the Western Australian State Government’s preferred provider for international secondary-level students.